offentlig-ai/nace-notebooks/README.md

 ## Requirements

 You should work in a virtual environment.
-To do that, install [virtualenv](https://docs.python.org/3/library/venv.html)
+To do that, install [venv](https://docs.python.org/3/library/venv.html)

 ```
-sudo apt-get install virtualenv
+sudo apt-get install python3-venv
 ```

 To work with the large datasets and git, you need to install Git Large File Support: